plger/RNAontheBENCH/README.md

 |AJ92 | GSM1539007 |
 |AJ93 | GSM1539008 |

 For reasons of comparability, we recommend using the NCBI GRCh38 genome, more specifically the sequence file `GCA_000001405.15_GRCh38_no_alt_analysis_set.fna` supplemented with the sequence of the ERCC spike-ins, and the corresponding gtf file also supplemented with the spike-in annotation.
+The spike-in sequences and .gtf annotation are available from <a href="http://www.thermofisher.com/order/catalog/product/4456739">the spike-ins' product page</a>.

 Keep in mind that the libraries are stranded (ISR in the Sailfish/Salmon nomenclature, fr-firststrand in the Tuxedo nomenclature).

-For the validation dataset, the samples are the following:
+For the validation dataset (optional), the samples are the following:

 | Sample name | GEO ID |
 |:------------|:-------|